-If you are concerned about a family member or loved one who is suffering from Alzheimer’s, or another form of dementia, please visit the resources below.
+If you are concerned about a family member or loved one who is suffering from Alzheimer’s or another form of dementia, please visit the resources below.

-- Be patient with them and show them you care.
+- Be patient and show you care.

 More information: 10 Ways to Help a Family Living with Alzheimer’s